Beehive Corner

 The Beehive Corner is a landmark in the Adelaide city centre, on the north-eastern corner of King William Street and Rundle Mall, centrally placed between the railway station and the city's shopping precinct.
+Built in 1895-6, Haigh's Chocolates has occupied the Gothic revival building since 1923, and the building was state-heritage listed on the SA Heritage Register in 1984.